Divorce and intra-UK jurisdiction disputes

 In my view, maintenance obligations form part of the overall matrimonial settlement, which courts all over the UK carve out with great care and balance.
 Therefore, maintenance obligations should not be able to be siphoned off and ruled on by a court in a different jurisdiction.

-This article was originally published in Solicitors Journal and can be accessed here.
+This article was originally published in Solicitors Journal.